DmitriiDenisov/bank-bot/README.md

 4. (optional) if you want multiple docker containers:
 `docker-compose up -d --scale worker-transaction=3 --scale worker-own-transfer=2`

+## Services that are up on server:

+1. AirFlow: port 8080 (**does not** automaticlly restarts once server is restarted)
+2. RabbitMQ: port 15672 (automaticlly restarts once server is restarted)
+3. Jenkins: port 9090 (automaticlly restarts once server is restarted)

 ## How to Run only this repo (Flask and main api):
 Add to credentials folder files: